top of page

 Academically, Maddy is fascinated by wooden ships, how they were built and how we can piece them back together from wreck material - particularly on reef environments.
 Maddy's PhD research explored underwater 3D photogrammetry of shipwreck sites, particularly analysing the implication of theoretical approaches to archaeological visualisation and digital realism, which continues to be a focus of her studies.

-Currently, Maddy has a joint role with James Cook University and the Queensland Museum Network, based in Townsville.
+Currently, Maddy has a joint role as Senior Curator of Maritime Archaeology at the Queensalnd Museum Network and Lecturer at James Cook University, based in Townsville.

 CV